 The most important part of investing is money management.
 Money management involves determining how much of your overall portfolio you are willing to put at risk in any one trade and how many contracts your risk tolerance warrants.
-Proper money management can be the difference between a successful account that you are able to manage far into the future and an unsuccessful account that you seriously erode in six months.
+Proper money management can be the difference between a successful account that you are able to manage far into the future and an unsuccessful account that you decimate in six months.

-If you've ever watched a poker tournament on television you will have seen money management in action.
+If you've ever watched a poker tournament on television, you have seen money management in action.
 Rarely will you see players push all of their chips into the middle of the table on a single bet.
-In most cases it would be foolish to do so.
-If poker players risk only a portion of their money in any one bet they know that, win or lose, they will have the means to play the next hand.
-Meanwhile if poker players bet everything in one hand the only way they will be able to play the next hand is if they are right.
-That is a lot of pressure and players have to be looking at some pretty good cards to justify making a bold move like that.
+In most cases, it would be foolish to do so.
+If poker players risk only a portion of their money in any one bet, they know that win or lose, they will have the means to play the next hand.
+On the other hand, if poker players bet everything in one hand, the only way they will be able to play the next hand is if they are right.
+That is a lot of pressure, and you have to be looking at some pretty good cards to justify making a bold move like that.

-The investors who enjoy the greatest amount of success in their trading are those who have established clearly-defined rules that govern their trading.
-These rules help them to avoid the money management pitfalls which you just learned about and to keep their emotions under control.

-There are really three money management rules you will want to incorporate in your own trading:
+The investors who enjoy the greatest amount of success in their trading are those investors who have established clearly defined rules that govern their trading.
+These rules help them avoid the money management pitfalls you just learned about and keep their emotions under control.
+Following are three money management rules you will want to incorporate in your own trading:

-Contents

-Live to trade another day
+Contents Live to trade another day

 Know what you are willing to risk

 Know how to determine trade size

-You will also learn about one of the stock and CFD market's most important trading tools: a stop-loss.
+You will also learn about one of the Forex market's most important trading tools: a stop loss.